SPOT

 Red Pine Road

-This was the beginning of the rows of red pine trees.
+This is the beginning of the Red Pine Avenue.

 Location